wso2/docs-is/en/docs/learn/self-registration-and-account-confirmation.md

-When a user self-registers, the self-registration process creates the user account and locks the account until the user confirms account ownership via a confirmation mail send by WSO2 IS.
+When a user self-registers, the self-registration process creates the user account and locks the account until the user confirms account ownership via a confirmation mail sent by WSO2 IS.

 If a user does not confirm account ownership before the specified expiry period, the user account is locked assuming that the expired account is